pytorch-tpu/llama/TORCH_XLA_USER_GUIDE.md

-## User Guide: Running Llama2 Inference on TPU v5e and v4
+## User Guide: Running Llama2 Inference on TPU v5e, v4 and on GPU

 ## Prerequisites